 DDLab was first developed in DOS, and DOS filename conventions still apply for all versions, including Linux-like operating systems.
-A DOS filename has up to eight characters (starting with a letter) and up to three characters in the extension following the dot.
+A DOS filename has up to eight characters (starting with a letter) and up to three characters in extension following the dot.
+DDLab file names have a three letter extensions which identify the file type, for example myrul\v3.rul, except for PostScript files generated in DDLab have a two letter extension, for example my\3dPS.ps.
+The extension is not entered as part of the filename when saving or loading - it will be automatically added according to the file type.

-In DDLab the lowercase letter \mathbf{q} cannot be included because it is used for backtracking or deleting input.
-The filename extension is not entered as part of the filename - it will be automatically added according to the type of file.
+The lowercase letter $\mathbf{q}$ cannot be included in a file name because it is used for backtracking or deleting input from the keyboard.